Course Syllabus

 Students will complete two group projects: a mid-term project and a lengthier final project at the end of the class.

-Example project: engineering/solutions (reducing infectious disease transmission in buildings)
+Example project: engineering/solutions Links to an external site. (reducing infectious disease transmission in buildings)

-Example project: research/analysis (assessing the contribution of feeder rodents to animal suffering)
+Example project: research/analysis Links to an external site. (assessing the contribution of feeder rodents to animal suffering)

 Introduction: Triumphs and tragedies (Feb 16)